Arm In Arm of Princeton & Trenton

 ARM IN ARM PARTNERSHIP

 Our partnership with Arm In Arm is growing!
 The St. Matthew's Pantry Team has been regularly working the 3rd Monday of the month and we are looking to add another day soon.
-Matthew Watterson recently built a wonderful open cabinet with shelves as part of his Eagle Scout work - where parishioners can drop off foodstuffs.
+Matthew Watterson built a wonderful open cabinet with shelves as part of his Eagle Scout work - where parishioners can drop off foodstuffs.
 It is located in our church lobby.
 Thank you Matthew!

 Holly Weise is recruiting gardeners to tend Arm In Arm's Urban garden.
 Her husband Bruce is tending the garden below!